CodecoolGlobal/pizza-order-prototype-javascript-esicsordas/README.md

 <!-- CONTRIBUTING -->
 <div id="contributing"></div>

-## Contributing
+## Contributing :people_holding_hands:

-In this project, there were 3 junior developers from Codecool: Csordás Emese, Toma Tamás and Péterfi László.
+In this project, there were 3 junior developers from Codecool: Csordás Emese, Toma Tamás and Tóth-Mátrai Boróka.
 <br />
 <br />
-**Emese** worked mostly on the css, and the Contact component.
+:heavy_check_mark:	**Emese** worked mostly on displaying the elements and the css.
 <br />
 <br />
-**Tamás** worked mostly on the Donate and About components.
+:heavy_check_mark:	**Tamás** worked mostly on sending the incoming data to backend and displaying it.
 <br />
 <br />
-**László** worked mostly on the main page, and the conditional rendering.
+:heavy_check_mark:	**Boróka** worked mostly on theallergen filtering feature and the css.
 <br />

 <p align="right">(<a href="#readme-top">back to top</a>)</p>